 2026 Aberdeen Mythbusters Trip

 In April of 2026, I executed a trip for family and friends that was focused in the Aberdeen area of Scotland.
 I think Aberdeen is a highly underrated destination and I wanted to produce a package that I could market to potential clients showcasing all that this area has to offer.
 This is the first in a series of “Mythbuster” trips that I am planning for Scotland where I am trying to break down two main myths about golfing in Scotland.
 The first misconception is that you have to spend $5,000 or $6,000 to do a solid golf trip to Scotland.
 The other thought I consider absurd is that Scotland should be considered a “once-in-a-lifetime” destination for golfers.
-Our group spent 6 nightst at the Station Hotel in Aberdeen and had 5 rounds included in the base package: Murcar Links, Peterhead, Carnoustie, Cruden Bay, and Stonehaven.
+Our group spent 6 nights at the Station Hotel in Aberdeen and had 5 rounds included in the base package: Murcar Links, Peterhead, Carnoustie, Cruden Bay, and Stonehaven.
 Some in the group added Royal Aberdeen, Newburgh Links, and Trump International Scotland.

 Sunday, St. Andrews